-We have worked hard to design a protocol that is as protective as possible for the survey participants and consistent with Federal regulations and ethical standard practices for data collection.
-We are relying on programs and evaluators to ensure there is adherence to this protocol.
-The following are PIRE's Data Collection Guidelines.
+The NMCS data collection guidelines are listed below.
+They were designed to be as protective as possible for the survey participants and consistent with Federal regulations and ethical standard practices for data collection.
+Program staff and local evaluators must ensure there is adherence to these guidelines.

-PIRE DATA COLLECTION GUIDELINES
+NMCS DATA COLLECTION GUIDELINES

-- You should provide a collection system that will allow people to provide their completed surveys to you without you, your coalition/agency or anyone else being able to identify any completed survey as coming from any unique individual.
-It is of utmost importance that you protect the anonymity of the respondents' data. - You should provide the PIRE-provided Take-Home information to ALL survey participants who complete a survey at your in-person data collection sites. - (You should) Provide a clear outline or explanation or process of how you will ensure that paper surveys are kept safe and secured.
-This includes closely monitoring completed surveys at data collection sites and securely storing them during and after data collection. - Your data collection protocol submissions are reviewed to ensure that your data collection process aligns with PIRE's data collection guidelines.
-If any deviations from your PIRE-approved community protocol occur, you must notify PIRE as soon as possible to update your protocol that we have on file. - Lastly, please notify PIRE of any incident or concerning event that may occur during or while conducting data collection.
+- ❖ You should provide a collection system that will allow people to provide their completed surveys to you without you, your coalition/agency or anyone else being able to identify any completed survey as coming from any particular individual.
+It is of utmost importance that you protect the anonymity of the respondents' data. - ❖ You should provide the Take-Home information in Appendix D of this document to ALL survey participants who complete a survey at your in-person data collection sites. - ❖ You should provide a clear outline or explanation or process of how you will ensure that paper surveys are kept safe and secured.
+This includes closely monitoring completed surveys at data collection sites and securely storing them during and after data collection. - ❖ Your data collection protocol submissions are reviewed to ensure that your data collection process aligns with PIRE's data collection guidelines.
+If any deviations from your PIRE-approved community protocol occur, you must notify PIRE as soon as possible to update your protocol that we have on file. - ❖ Lastly, please notify PIRE of any incident or concerning event that may occur during or while conducting data collection.
 Some of these events might include a participant mistakenly walking away with data, a distressed onlooker or participant, or unusual patterns in non-completion of the survey.
 The PIRE team will help you figure out next steps.